 A massive range of bands with some of the largest band resistance available.
 If you need heavy resistance, these will do the job.

-WODfitters offer resistance bands which come in 6 different levels of resistance ranging from 10-35lbs all the way to a massive 80-200lbs of resistance.
+WODfitters offer resistance bands that come in 6 different levels of resistance ranging from 10-35lbs all the way to a massive 80-200lbs of resistance.
 There are also several different bundles to choose from.
-I was only able to find a generic answer regarding the material that they are made of – rubber.
+I was only able to find a generic answer regarding the material that they are made of - rubber.
 Being these are marketed towards Crossfitters, they seem to be geared towards helping to assist with movements such as pull-ups and dips.
 However, they also have some pictures of athletes performing banded bench press so it seems they have a lot of versatility depending on what size you purchase.

 One mildly annoying point with their Amazon site is that all the bands and bundles are on different pages instead of one page with a drop-down menu.
 However, the red band has a 4.5 average review from over 2,000 reviewers.